binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 Focus on the low hanging fruit.
 Social Engineering attacks via phone calls is definitely one of the lowest.
 Using the output from the various risk rating and ranking of threats from [2 SSM Identify Risks](#people-identify-risks) will help you realise this.
 Make sure that people being trusted are trustworthy.
 Test them.
 Most attacks target trusted people because they have something of value.
 Make sure the amount of value they have access to is in proportion to how trustworthy they actually are.
 Do not assume.
 Educate (train) and test employees.
 Make sure they are well compensated.
 Do what ever it takes to keep their levels of passion and engagement high.
 People with these qualities will be far more likely to succeed in recognising and warding off attacks.

+Developing simple scripts or process flow charts for employees to check when receiving calls can be helpful.
+For example requesting the callers employee ID and name and not answering any further questions until you get it.
+Some queries like password or other sensitive data requests should also never be complied with.
+Any queries outside of what the employee is allowed to answer should be referred to the supervisor.
+Just having these sorts of process flows documented provides assurity and comfort to the employees taking the calls.

 ### Spoofing Caller Id {#people-countermeasures-spoofing-caller-id}

 ![](images/ThreatTags/PreventionDIFFICULT.png)

 Do not rely on caller Id.
 It is untrusted.
 I am not aware of any way to successfully [detect](http://www.cse.sc.edu/~mustafah/download/cid_USC_CSE_TR-2013-001.pdf) caller Id spoofing before the call is answered.

+With SMS, the first line of detection is to respond to the number that was spoofed confirming any information in the initial message.
+This will rule out many services.
+Failing that, confirmation by calling the sender and recognising their voice will go a long way.
+Next line of defence would be to contact them via some other means, email or face to face is always going to be the best.
+Work you way through the list of communication techniques from the [Email](#people-countermeasures-morale-productivity-and-engagement-killers-email) section above.

 ### Favour for a Favour {#people-countermeasures-favour-for-a-favour}
 ![](images/ThreatTags/PreventionAVERAGE.png)